ooples/pine_script_docs/source/language/Conditional_structures.rst

 - We initialize the ``ourLabel`` variable on the script's first bar only, as we use the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ declaration mode.
-  The value used to initialize the variable is provided from the `label.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_label{dot}new>`__ function call, which returns a label ID pointing to the label it creates.
+  The value used to initialize the variable is provided by the `label.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_label{dot}new>`__ function call, which returns a label ID pointing to the label it creates.
   We use that call to set the label's properties because once set, they will persist until we change them.
-- What happens next is that on each bar the script will skip the initialization of ``ourLabel``, and the `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ structure's condition (`barstate.islast <https://www.tradingview.com/pine-script-reference/v5/#var_barstate{dot}islast>`__) is evaluated.
+- What happens next is that on each successive bar the Pine runtime will skip the initialization of ``ourLabel``, and the `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ structure's condition (`barstate.islast <https://www.tradingview.com/pine-script-reference/v5/#var_barstate{dot}islast>`__) is evaluated.
 It returns ``false`` on all bars until the last one,